Bachelor of Science in Nursing: RN to BSN Option

 |HC 210||Health Care Science Update III and Validation Credit***||3 and 5|

 *Note: HC 200 Health Care Science Update I (three semester hours) may be taken in place of BI 211 Anatomy (four semester hours) and BI 213 Physiology (four semester hours).
-Upon successful completion of HC 200 Health Care Science Update I, the student will receive four semester hours of earned coursework and five semester hours of validation credit.
+Upon successful completion of HC 200 Health Care Science Update I, the student will receive three semester hours of earned coursework and five semester hours of validation credit.

 **Note: Upon successful completion of HC 205 Health Care Science Update II, the student will receive three hours of earned semester hours and three hours of validation credit.